 - Subscribe to the newsletter from The Poultry Information Centre, which carries news, tips and technical information.
 Find out more at www.poultryinfo.co.za.

-- Find details of the Department of Agriculture, Land Reform and Rural Development (DALRRD) value chain profiles, statistics and economic analyses under the “Websites and publications” heading towards the end of this chapter.
+- Find details of the Department of Agriculture, Land Reform and Rural Development (DALRRD) value chain profiles, statistics and economic analyses under the “Websites and publications” heading towards the end of this page.